Palicube/Proposal-to-Restrict-Qubic-Community-Board-Membership-to-Valis-Tockchain-Affiliated-Individuals/README.md

-# Proposal to Restrict Qubic Community Board Membership to Valis Tockchain–Affiliated Individuals
+# Quorum proposal to Restrict Qubic Community Board Membership to Valis Tockchain–Affiliated Individuals

 ## Proposal
 Request to quorum to only approve members of the Qubic Community Board that are **not** directly affiliated with Valis tockchain.